xianfengsong/someDemo/README.md

 # someDemo
-demo for study and test
+demo for study & test